Eminem Became A Parody Of Himself And Everybody's Laughing

 Perhaps no other genre in contemporary music grants artists enough rope to lasso their dreams or hang themselves.
 Somehow, the greats always manage to do both.
 The oddest part of Eminem's career arc has been watching him become one of those vapid pop stars he spent his formative years clowning to no end.
 The blonde-haired jester who once made mockery of acts ranging from Britney Spears to Moby is now a bearded fool yelling for the kids to get off his lawn.

 Eminem's new album is so bad.
 How bad is it?
 So bad that in a year of laughable hip-hop hysterics, Kamikaze has become the lowest hanging fruit.
 The catch is he's conceivably in on the joke.
 At least, he desperately wants us to believe he is.
-Why else would he open Kamikaze with a five-and-a-half-minute diatribe pointing fingers at ... well, everybody: the critics that dished his previous album, December's lackluster Revival; the Lils of rap who've made his penchant for intricate lyricism increasingly obsolete, if not totally passé; the president who continues to be a huge point of contention between Eminem and his Middle America fan base since his appearance on BET last year damning Trump in a freestyle cypher.
+Why else would he open Kamikaze with a five-and-a-half-minute diatribe pointing fingers at ... well, everybody: the critics that panned his previous album, December's lackluster Revival; the Lils of rap who've made his penchant for intricate lyricism increasingly obsolete, if not totally passé; the president who continues to be a huge point of contention between Eminem and his Middle America fan base since his appearance on BET last year damning Trump in a freestyle cypher.
 Even the album cover delivers a subtle wink by replicating the artwork from the Beastie Boys' classic 1986 debut, License To Ill.
 The tail end of a fighter plane features the letters FU-2 and a covertly spelled SUCKIT on the tail, similar to the original album's backward spelling of EAT ME.
 The other allusions made by the cover art are subtler.
 Like the Beasties, Eminem is a remnant of an era when white rappers had to earn the hard-won respect of black audiences before even thinking about crossing over.
 Or, in this case, crisscrossing over.

 "Last year didn't work out so well for me," Eminem freely admits on the intro to the title track.
 Yet somehow the former clown prince of rap, who always enjoyed taking the piss out of self-important people, manages to take himself way too seriously.
 After releasing an album that everybody deservedly slept on eight months ago, one sure way to get a rise out of the entire industry is to diss the entire industry.
 He fires shots at rappers active and recently retired (Drake, Lil Yachty, Vince Staples, Tyler, the Creator, Machine Gun Kelly and Joe Budden) and personalities old and new (Charlamagne tha God, DJ Akademiks and, yes, Joe Budden).
 He hates mumble rap and everybody replicating the Migos flow, too.
 Basically, his beef is with the entire state of hip-hop.